ansible/ansible/docsite/rst/playbooks2.rst

 Don't worry about any of this unless you think you need it.
 You'll know when you do.

+Also available, *inventory_dir* is the pathname of the directory holding Ansible's inventory host file.

 Variable File Separation
 ````````````````````````